 - DON’T let them off their lead near a busy road or unknown areas, as there could be hazards you are unaware of and they may get spooked and dart off, why not try one of our extending leads, to give them the freedom to roam and you will still have full control

-- DO take a tennis ball with you on whilst you’re out on your walk, this will help them to tire them out and also keeps them engaged
+- DO take a dog toy such as a tennis ball with you on whilst you’re out on your walk, this will help them to tire them out and also keeps them engaged

 - DON’T let your dog walk in front of you as if they stop you will trip, try keeping them by your side for more control, try using a harness, this will make your dog far more manageable